ajaykarwal/ajaykarwal-v6/_posts/2018-12-18-speed-up-your-command-line-workflow-with-aliases.md

 alias ll="ls -l"
 ```

-Note: There must not ne any spaces before or after the equal sign otherwise the alias will not work.
+*Note: There must not be any spaces before or after the equal sign otherwise the alias will not work.*

 Now if you type `ll` in your Terminal you should see something like this.